danyuhuang234-pixel/Statistics-Research/README.md

 # Statistics-Research
-In this repo, I am sharing my statistics study outcome.
+In this repo, I am sharing the results of my statistics study.